JOHN BRASHER, D.V.M

-DR. JOHN M. BRASHER has been at Memorial Town & Country Animal Clinic from its inception.
-His previous practice, Memorial Animal Clinic, stood at the existing site of today's "MTC".
+Dr. Brasher has been at Memorial Town & Country Animal Clinic since its inception.
+His previous practice, Memorial Animal Clinic, stood at the existing site of today's "MTCAC".

 Dr. Brasher was born and raised in the small town of Weimar, Texas.
-Even as a small boy in Weimar, he was always intrigued by animals.
+Even as a small boy, he was intrigued by animals.
 On more than one occasion, his mother would get a call from his teacher asking "can you try to get your son to leave the critters at home!"
-This usually meant he had another snake or frog rolled up in his pants cuffs.
+This usually meant he had another snake or frog rolled up in the cuffs of his pants!

-DR. MARK PETERSON is originally from Washington state but after 35 years in Texas, he thinks he's a Texan.
-He has been in the greater Houston area for the past 30 years and refuses to leave Texas now.
+Dr. Peterson is originally from Washington state but after 47 years in Texas, he thinks he's a Texan.
+He has been in the greater Houston area for the past 42 years and refuses to leave Texas now.

 His pets include a pomeranian named "Tavi" (you may see him up front occasionally), "Cletus" the Cavalier, and some various...critters.

-Born & raised in Houston, Dr. Edwards was raised on a farm near the Hobby Airport area.
-Her family of 10 children had a large vegetable garden, as well as horses, chickens, and the occasional calf and pig.
+Born and raised in Houston, Dr. Edwards lived on a farm near the Hobby Airport area.
+She is from a family of 10 children, and they had horses, chickens, and the occasional calf and pig.
 And of course, dogs and cats.

 Dr. Edwards graduated from Texas A&M College of Veterinary Medicine in 1979.
-She worked in equine medicine in California and Seguine, Texas, before beginning at a small animal emergency clinic in Houston in 1982.
-Also in 1982, Dr. Edwards began doing relief veterinary work, filling in when other vets had to be away from their practice.
+She worked in equine medicine in California and in Seguine, Texas, before beginning at a small animal emergency clinic in Houston in 1982.
+She began doing relief veterinary work, filling in when other vets had to be away from their practice.

-Dr. Edwards has four 4-legged children - dogs "Cosmo" and "Eze" and "Skeeter", and cat named "Tag".
-Because Dr. Edwards worked regularly at various clinics, she was sought by clients in many parts of town.
+Dr. Edwards has three 4-legged children - dogs "Camo" and "Eze" and "Skeeter".
 The doctors and staff are fortunate to have Dr. Edwards here as part of our clinic family.

 She was born and raised in the Texas hill country, just outside New Braunfels, and moved to Houston in 2007, after graduating vet school from Texas A&M University.
-Experienced in general practice, emergency medicine and exotics, but her passion is in providing: geriatric care, pain management, ultrasound and dentistry.
-You may see her around at St. Cecilia Catholic School where her husband and mother work and her 2 children, Kylee and Maddie, attend school.
-Her pet family includes 3 dogs, "George", and "Newman", and 2 cats "Lola" and "Biscuit".
-When Dr. Inman is in, you will find George, her 6 year old golden retriever, laying behind her desk.
-He loves to meet and greet new puppies at the clinic and often visits nursing homes and classrooms as a certified pet therapy dog, with the Faithful Paws organization.
-"Newman", on the other hand, is the opposite of "George".
-If he is up front with the rest of the gang, he is usually causing chaos. *Update - she has added a new rescue to her mix, "Heidi", a golden retriever.
-And "Newman", now belongs to receptionist Lee!
+She is experienced in general practice, emergency medicine and exotics, but her passion is in providing: geriatric care, pain management, ultrasound and dentistry.
+You may see her around at St. Cecilia Catholic School where her husband works and her 2 children, Kylee and Maddie, attend school.
+Her pet family includes 3 golden retrievers, "George", "Heidi", and "Holly", and a cat named "Biscuit".
+When Dr. Inman is in, you will usually find George under her desk, along with Heidi and Holly, lounging in her office (it is a sea of goldens).

-In her spare time Dr. Inman enjoys playing or watching sports of all kinds, running, and doing just about anything outdoors with her family, or traveling to Disney World!
+In her spare time Dr. Inman enjoys playing or watching sports (especially her kid's sports), working-out, and doing just about anything outdoors with her family, or traveling to Disney World!